nicholaswilde/recipes/docs/ingredients/post-baking-glazes/fruit-glaze-(nappage).md

 ### Step 3

-Continue boiling the syrup, whisking constantly, to dissolve and activate the pectin, about 3 to 4 minutes minutes.
+Continue boiling the syrup, whisking constantly, to dissolve and activate the pectin, about 3 to 4 minutes.
 Remove from the heat and let cool to room temperature.

 ### Step 4